OSGConnect/connectbook/welcome/overview/getting-help-from-RCFs.md

 ## Get an Account
 If you don’t have an account yet, please [Sign Up](https://www.osgconnect.net/), and we’ll follow up quickly to set up a meeting time and create accounts.
-If you don’t have an account but just have general questions, feel free to send an email to support@opensciencegrid.org (see below).
+If you don’t have an account and have general questions, feel free to send an email to support@osg-htc.org (also below).

 ## Help via Email
-We provide ongoing support via email to support@opensciencegrid.org, and it’s never a bad idea to start by sending questions or issues via email.
+We provide ongoing support via email to support@osg-htc.org, and it’s never a bad idea to start by sending questions or issues via email.
 You can typically expect a first response within a few business hours.

 ## Virtual Office Hours